Marshall S. Zolla

 - Author: Prenuptial Agreements and Freedom of Contract in California

 Mr. Zolla is active in numerous community and charitable organizations.
+Mr. Zolla studies with and is a member of the Board of Directors of the Shalom Hartman Institute in Jerusalem.
 He served as an officer and a member of the Board of Trustees of Wilshire Boulevard Temple, as a member of the Board of Trustees of the Union for Reform Judaism and Vice-Chair of the Department of Jewish Family Concerns.
-He is also a member of the Los Angeles Board of Overseers of Hebrew Union College-Jewish Institute of Religion and has served as a member of the Commission on Social Action of Reform Judaism.
-He also serves on the Los Angeles Board of the American Jewish Committee, and is a current member of the Steering Committee of the Kalsman Institute on Judaism and Health at Hebrew Union College – Jewish Institute of Religion.
-Mr. Zolla is also active with and a member of the Board of Directors of the Shalom Hartman Institute in Jerusalem.
+He is a member of the Los Angeles Board of Advisors of Hebrew Union College-Jewish Institute of Religion, served as a member of the Commission on Social Action of Reform Judaism, and also served on the National and Los Angeles Board of the American Jewish Committee.
+He was a member of the Steering Committee of the Kalsman Institute on Judaism and Health at Hebrew Union College – Jewish Institute of Religion.

 On April 1, 2009, Marshall S. Zolla and his wife, Barbie z”l, were honored by the American Jewish Committee (“AJC”) with the prestigious 2009 Community Service Award, honoring their life-long commitment to community service.

-Mr. Zolla is listed in the Martindale-Hubbell Bar Register of Preeminent Lawyers, 2005-2019, and is also listed as a Super Lawyer in the Southern California Super Lawyers, 2004-2019.
+Mr. Zolla has for many years had an AV Preeminent rating with Martindale-Hubbell and is listed in the Martindale-Hubbell Bar Register of Preeminent Lawyers, 2005-2022, and is also listed as a Super Lawyer in the Southern California Super Lawyers, 2004-2022.